unrealwork/atsd-use-cases/USMortality/README.md

 Death.
 Along with taxes, it is one of the few certainties in life.
 While we all will meet our end some day, that end is becoming farther and farther away and the risk of death is decreasing.
 According to [infoplease.com](http://www.infoplease.com/ipa/A0005148.html), life expectancy from 1935 to 2010 for both sexes in the U.S. increased from 61.7 to 78.7 years.
 As reported by the [Center for Disease Control and Prevention (CDC)](http://www.cdc.gov/nchs/data/databriefs/db88.htm#x2013;2010%3C/a%3E>), the crude death rate in the United States fell from 1,094.5 to 798.7 deaths per 100,000 people from 1935 to 2010, translating to a 27% decrease.
 However, the population of the U.S. as a whole was getting older during this time period.
-When this affect of aging was removed from calculation, the CDC estimates that the age adjusted **risk of dying dropped by 60 percent from 1935 to 2010**.
+When this affect of aging was removed from the calculation, the CDC estimates that the age adjusted **risk of dying dropped by 60 percent from 1935 to 2010**.

 The death rate for the 1 to 4 years of age group dropped by **94 percent** from 1935 to 2010.